liupoyip/myDAQ/readme.md

 ## Automatic import parameters
 <img src="description/UI/UI_import_config.png" alt="import_button" width="400">

-When clicked `Import` button, parameters will automatically import to application.
+When clicked `Import` button, Parameters were stored in the config file `./models/record_cfg.json` and can be manually adjusted.
+Config file will be automatically imported to the application when the “Import” button is clicked.
-The parameters is written in `./models/record_cfg.json`.
-User can determine the parameters in config file.

 Explanation of parameters
 - `machine_ID`: customize ID